 From Gizmodo: Amazon Web Services, the ubiquitous cloud computing provider that is responsible for supporting large portions of the internet, endured a pretty bad meltdown Tuesday, June 13.
 The AWS outage first gained attention on Tuesday afternoon, when it became apparent that all sorts of sites weren’t working exactly the way they should.
 Details about the outage were quickly made available by Amazon in a public-facing dashboard, showing that the outage was impacting the company’s US-East-1 cloud region.
 Companies from all walks of life—everything from the Associated Press to McDonald’s to Reddit—suffered massive digital headaches for a stretch of several hours.

 Our take: When a company as big as Amazon Web Services has an outage, the results are far-reaching.
 This outage disrupted our economy, and although AWS has released some information, we don’t know exactly what caused the outage.
 We’re waiting on the report.
 We all deserve to know what happened.

 June Top Security Grants

-FEMA’s Regional Catastrophic Preparedness Grants: The FY 2022 Regional Catastrophic Preparedness Grant Program (RCPGP), as appropriated by the Department of Homeland Security Appropriations Act, 2022 (Pub.
-L. No. 117-103), provides funding to close known capability gaps, encourages innovative regional solutions to issues related to catastrophic incidents, and builds on existing regional preparedness efforts.
+FEMAs Regional Catastrophic Preparedness Grant Program (RCPGP): The Regional Catastrophic Preparedness Grant Program (RCPGP) provides funding to close known capability gaps, encourages innovative regional solutions to issues related to catastrophic incidents, and builds on existing regional preparedness efforts.
 The purpose of the RCPGP is to build regional capacity to manage catastrophic incidents by improving and expanding collaboration for catastrophic incident preparedness.
-Grant closes: July 29
+Grants close: July 24, 2023.